joskwon/MATH261A-project1/README.md

-# MATH261A-project-template
+# MATH261A-Project1-V1
-Example project repository for MATH 261A.
+Author: Joshua Kwon
+Submission Date: 9/24/25

+##Folder Contents

+The MATH261A-project1 folder contains 3 folders for analysis, data, and the paper as well as a README and project template file.
+The analysis folder contains code used for cleaning the dataset as well as visualization can be found.
+To reproduce the analysis in this project, consult this file.
+The data folder contains both the raw and cleaned data files named nfl-team-statistics.csv and nfl_clean.csv respectively.
+The paper folder contains the submission paper in .pdf and .qmd formats as well a file for references.

 ## Data

-**Example statement:** Data used in this project is obtained from [San Francisco Open Data](https://data.sfgov.org) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).
+Data used in this project is obtained from [SCORE Sports Data Repository](https://data.scorenetwork.org/) who collected the data using the [nflreadr package in R](https://nflreadr.nflverse.com/index.html).
+The R code for this package is released as open source under the [MIT License](https://nflreadr.nflverse.com/LICENSE.html).

 ## External Resources

-**Example statement:** The final report and code were written by [name]-hi, but the following resources were used for preliminary research:
+The final report and code were written by Joshua Kwon, but the following resources were used for preliminary research:

 * LLM-based chatbots (ex.
 ChatGPT Edu)
 * Online forums (ex.
 Stack Overflow).